Now accepting applications for our April 26th to May 9th 2020 and Special Summer 2020 Intensive Manga Programs.

 NOTE: Students will need to cover the costs of food, travel to and from Japan, daily commute and travel within Japan, and any other personal expenses.
 We will also ask that all students obtain Emergency Medical Insurance before or by the time they land in Japan.

-Each student will be given a private room in a modern student dormitory in a peaceful neighbourhood in Saitama, located directly north of central Tokyo and directly accessible to the school in Shibuya.
+As part of the program, we will set you up in your own a private room in a shared dormitory in a peaceful neighbourhood in Saitama, located directly north of central Tokyo and directly accessible to the school in Shibuya by train.

 Author & International Instructor